 Misdemeanors in Florida encompass a spectrum of offenses, each carrying its own set of penalties:

 First-degree misdemeanors entail more severe consequences compared to their second-degree counterparts.
-Individuals convicted of first-degree misdemeanors may face fines reaching up to $1,000, along with probation, community service, and a maximum jail term of one year.
+Individuals convicted of first-degree misdemeanors may face fines up to $1,000, probation, community service, and a maximum jail term of one year.
 Offenses categorized as first-degree misdemeanors include DUI (Driving Under the Influence), domestic violence, and possession of certain controlled substances.

 Looking for a misdemeanor expungement lawyer?
 Read on this article!